rcap107/retrieve-merge-predict/README.md

 ===
 ### Note: links have been removed temporarily

 This repository contains the code for implementing and running the pipeline described in the paper "Retrieve, Merge, Predict: Augmenting Tables with Data Lakes" (XXXX).
-A summarized version of the results is available in this [blog post](XXXX).

 The objective is modeling a situation where an user is trying to execute ML tasks on some base data, enriching it by using new tables found in a data lake using retrieval methods.